This article has been significantly updated June 18, to include information from the new PPP Forgiveness Application.

-Treasury and SBA have released the official PPP Forgiveness Application that borrowers will use to apply for forgiveness of their Paycheck Protection Program (PPP) loan.
+Treasury and SBA have released the new PPP Forgiveness Application that many borrowers will use to apply for forgiveness of their Paycheck Protection Program (PPP) loan.
+(There is also an alternative EZ form, see below.)
 In this article, we will walk PPP borrowers through that application and share additional information provided in prior guidance where applicable.

 Get Your Free Credit Report